compuphase/Make-plus/README.md

 	process output.db $(subst $(.space),$(comma),$(.SOURCES))
 ```
 Although you can create a definition for `$(.space)` in a makefile, it is a bit of a kludge.
 Therefore, a macro for a space character is now predefined.

+The same reasoning applies to the newline character: there is a way to create a definition for a newline in a makefile, but it is a kludge.
+Therefore, macro `$(.newline)` is predefined as well.

 ## "Built-in" rules and macros have moved to a configuration file
 The built-in pattern rules, suffix rules and variable/macro definition are stored in a configuration file.
 The file is called `make.conf` (or `make.cfg` in DOS).
 It is located in the `/etc` directory for Unix-like operating systems, and in the same directory that the `make` executable is in under Microsoft Windows and DOS.